♫ Listening to: Painful Like by Austra ♫

 Vegan Galaxy Icing Ingredients

 - 3-4 cups sifted powdered sugar

 - edible glitter stars (optional)

-Whisk the oil and milk on high until well mixed.
+Whisk the oil and milk using a stand mixer or a handheld electric mixer on high until well mixed.

 Slowly whisk in the powdered sugar one cup at a time.
 Stop adding powdered sugar when the consistency is dipable (slightly thinner than molasses).

 Divide the icing into as many bowls as colors you want to use.

 Add vegan food coloring to each bowl until desired color is achieved.

 Decorate the chocolate salad cake with galaxy icing, stardust, and silver stars.